 One of the best ways to rediscover your love of medicine is to reconnect with your colleagues.
 MSDC sections and communities are a great way to do that.
-Whether it is with Women in Medicine, Bright Young Docs, or a Washington Healthcare on Wednesdays webinar, we have opportunities for you to connect with your colleagues.
+Whether it is with Women in Medicine, Early Career Physicians, or a Washington Healthcare on Wednesdays webinar, we have opportunities for you to connect with your colleagues.

-Learn more on our Events page, or check out WIM and BYD.
+Learn more on our Events page, or check out WIM and ECP.

 MSDC is offering members an opportunity to speak with a wellness professional to help address professional or personal issues driving burnout.
 Our list of professionals (seen here) span different specialties, experiences, and background.
 Speak with the ones that fit your needs, arrange an introductory appointment, and if they can assist you then MSDC will cover your initial visits.

 |Laurie Duncan||MSDC Executive Committee // Physician Health Program|